modern-sapien/project-prometheus/NOTE.md

     PUT /todos/1            Update todo with ID of 1 DELETE /todos/1         Delete todo with ID of 1

+    When running routes after you've written out an API url with query parameters, console.log(req.query); to see what is returned and if it matches your models.

 ## Heroku
     Video 10.1 Express Mini Project & MySql 3/10
         *   Heroku only deploys tracked & committed changes.